partvishegy/statlearn/README.md

 `> install.packages(c('repr', 'IRdisplay', 'evaluate', 'crayon', 'pbdZMQ', 'devtools', 'uuid', 'digest'))`
 `> devtools::install_github('IRkernel/IRkernel')`
 `> q()`

+- if you still have problems installing git2r:
+`$ conda install -c r r-git2r`

 - now you can open up a jupyter notebook, and start a new notebook with R
 `$ jupyter notebbok`